FelixOnline/v2/content/articles/2013-1-31-finding-your-way-around-the-valley.md

 subtitle: >
   Imperial Entrepreneurs unveil the latest International Insight Series
 date: "2013-01-31 23:57:13 +0000"

 # Attributes from Felix Online V1
 id: "3218"
 old_path: /biz/3218/finding-your-way-around-the-valley
 aliases:
  - /biz/3218/finding-your-way-around-the-valley
+imported: true
+comments:
+ - Ive been in the industry for 25 years When I was hirnig I used to ask HR for ALL the resumes What I found was that the people I wanted to hire were the ones in their discard stack   the ones with the plain but techie resumes The ones HR wanted to hire were the fancy resumes My practice was to set all the parchment and designer folders aside and go thru the real resumes I want to hire techs not sales peopleOver the last ten years Ive worked as a programmer contractor on and off During this time I also looked for staff work when not on a contract What I found was that corporate HR is not hirnig They are doing busy work to make it look like they are Because I have contacts in most of the companies I apply to I know when jobs have been filled and closed or when theyve just been removed Most of the jobs Ive applied and interviewed for never hired They go thru all the motions and then remove the job posting Or they hired from within and filled some management requirement to interview outside

 # Article Taxonomies
 categories:
  - business
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true